Anti-Slavery and Human Trafficking Policy

 Training on the Code and other Group policies was implemented to ensure that our employees understand our obligations when it comes to operating in a fair and ethical way.

 There are arrangements in place for concerns to be raised, anonymously if needed, via our whistleblowing process and systems.
 In particular the Group operates a 24-hour multi-lingual and multi-platform reporting line.

 The next steps

-- we will review and investigate any reports made pursuant to the Anti-Slavery and Human Trafficking Policy or under our whistleblowing reporting processes.
+Last year we also stated that we would review and investigate any reports made pursuant to the Anti-Slavery and Human Trafficking Policy or under our whistleblowing reporting processes.
+During the financial year, no reports were made.
+We remain committed to reviewing and investigating any reports made pursuant to the Anti-Slavery and Human Trafficking Policy or under our whistleblowing reporting processes.